 You already know that the title track is a masterpiece of seduction, but the rest of the album is every bit as good - including the LP's other hit, "Distant Lover."
 Marvin multitracks himself to eternity and back, and the result does the same thing for bedroom politics that "What's Going On" did for social awareness.
 It may be a little direct in its carnality to lay on someone you don't know that well, but it conversely kindles already-smoldering fires just fine.

 The rich harmonies of doo-wop usually come in two flavors: uptempo tales of lust and buffoonery, and dreamy ballads of love and loss.
 This excellent collection assembles the best of the latter, and while some of these hits deal with the downside of love, the overall atmosphere is so rich with longing, neither one of you will care.
-Lush and romantic in extremis.
+Lush and romantic in the extreme.

 Barry White is practically a punchline when it comes to seductive soul: if he didn't invent the genre, he very nearly perfected it with long, delicately funky, string-soaked odes to the female of the species.
 This is by far the best collection of his Seventies hits, and while the tracks are all single-length, this just means there's more of Barry to love.
 Orchestral yet funky, sort of like what Shaft does when he's being a sex machine to all the chicks.

 The Platters were the last of the great straight pop-vocal groups, and their elegant simplicity still travels across generations and musical tastes effortlessly; no one can deny the sheer glory of love shining through these grooves, even if the groove itself often takes a backseat.
 This is the very best collection of their timeless hits.
 Don't play for anyone you don't want to fall for you; also not something you want to listen to in the throes of a breakup.